 Although it is a common type of tea in the UAE and the Middle East countries, it originated in South Asia in the 1960s, particularly in India and Pakistan.
 It has another name, “Masala Chai,” which means “tea with spices”.

-If you are planning a trip to the UAE, this article is like a savior of you.
+If you are planning a trip to the UAE, this article will be of much help to you.
 You will not need to be nervous and think about choosing the food to eat anymore because it will give you all the necessary information to compare and choose.

 I hope you will have a great trip.
 Do not forget to introduce it to others around you.
 In particular, share your thoughts and questions in the comment section; I look forward to receiving them from you.
 Thanks a lot.